 Jul 12, 2013 | Views: 577

 Filed under: 1973 Chevrolet Vega GT (Millionth Vega)

 - 1973 Vega GT-Millionth Vega Video - CarDomain/Castrol EDGE Contest Winner

 - 4 comments

 The first titled owner (Illinois) bought it new at auction Sept.24, 1996 with 151 miles.
 I'm the second titled owner (NY) bought June 20, 2002 with 3,429 miles.

 In the 11 years that I've owned the car, it's been driven mainly to shows and events and otherwise stored indoors as before.

 The car has won more than 30 awards usually competing against restored entries, but was recognized for its originality at the Hemmings 2010 New England Concours D 'Elegance winning "Favorite Original" and "Best Preservation."

 The same year the car was featured in a Motor Trend Classic retrospective Vega-Pinto-Gremlin comparison and featured in a video having been a selected winner in the Car Domain/Castrol Unlock Your Performance contest.
-The car has also appeared in Hemmings Motor News and Super Chevy magazines.
+The car has also appeared in Hemmings Motor News, Super Chevy and most recently, Hemmings Classic Car.

 Ever since the day I first saw a new Vega Millionth edition in the showroom (I was 13), It's been my favorite car.
 This one is as close to new as the one I couldn't have back in 1973.